Collaborative, Family Law & Divorce Solicitors - Oxfordshire, Warwickshire, Gloucestershire & Cotswolds.

 We understand the difficulties that can arise within relationships, how emotions, passions and stress levels can affect every family member.
 We provide calm advice for complex situations and offer links with a range of other experts who can help you.

-We offer a free 20 minute initial interview or if you would prefer a joint information meeting for you and your partner.
+We offer a 30 minute fixed fee initial interview for £50.00 plus VAT or if you would prefer a joint information meeting for you and your partner.
 Increasingly couples want to approach their separation jointly right from the start.
 An information meeting will enable you to meet one of our solicitors and bee given information about all the options open to you including mediation, the collaborative approach, the court process and what your options are regarding children and the family assets.

 An information meeting is just that – information for both of you – not advice.
 A lawyer can only advise one party but can give impartial information to both.